verida/documentation/docs/concepts/network-architecture.md

 - Trusted interactions with on-chain addresses and smart contracts
 - Token rewards for adding valuable data to the network

-Further details will be scoped and disucssed as part of the [Verida Improvement Proposals](https://github.com/verida/VIPs) process.
+Further details will be scoped and discussed as part of the [Verida Improvement Proposals](https://github.com/verida/VIPs) process.